Sky to buy ITV's broadcasting unit for up to £1.6 billion

 business mergers & acquisitions

-The acquisition includes ITV’s free-to-air terrestrial TV channels and its ITVX streaming platform.
-Sky will initially pay 1.2 billion pounds in cash, with an additional payment of up to 200 million pounds possible in the second half of 2028, depending on advertising revenues from 2027.
+The transaction includes ITV's free-to-air TV channels and the ITVX streaming platform.
+Sky will pay £1.2 billion in cash initially, with a potential further payment of up to £200 million in the second half of 2028, depending on 2027 advertising revenues.

-Under the agreement, ITV Studios, known for the I’m A Celebrity series, will remain an independent company and be spun off into a separate London-listed business.
-All of ITV’s public service commitments will be maintained throughout the transaction.
+As part of the agreement, ITV will spin off ITV Studios into a separate London-listed business, leaving the seller as a pure production business.
+All of ITV’s public service commitments will be maintained under the deal.

 Sky agrees to buy British broadcaster ITV for up $2.1B to compete with streaming